repla-app/repla-app.github.io/_drafts/2020-01-13-repla-use-cases.md

 ![Markdown](/assets/2020-01-13-markdown.png)

-The prototype [Markdown plugin](https://github.com/repla-app/Markdown.replaplugin) takes advantage of the web rendering engine to render rich text and inline images, and being able to follow links.
+The prototype [Markdown plugin](https://github.com/repla-app/Markdown.replaplugin) takes advantage of the web rendering engine to render rich text and inline images, as well as being able to follow links.

 ## Diagramming

-While there are already [great apps](https://marked2app.com/) that provide Markdown rendering, the flexibility of Repla's extensible model means similar plugins that don't exist yet could be made.
-For example, a plugin for the [Mermaid diagramming language](https://github.com/mermaid-js/mermaid) would allow developers to track [class](https://en.wikipedia.org/wiki/Data-flow_diagram) and [control-flow](https://en.wikipedia.org/wiki/Control-flow_diagram) diagrams in version control along-side their source code, just like Markdown files are today.

 ![Mermaid](/assets/2020-01-13-mermaid.png)

+Some [great apps](https://marked2app.com/) already exist to provide Markdown rendering, but the flexibility of Repla's package model means that similar plugins can be made for formats that don't have any support for existing apps.
+For example, a plugin for the [Mermaid diagramming language](https://github.com/mermaid-js/mermaid) would allow developers to track [class](https://en.wikipedia.org/wiki/Data-flow_diagram) and [control-flow](https://en.wikipedia.org/wiki/Control-flow_diagram) diagrams in version control alongside their source code, just like Markdown files are today.

 ## REPL